Safeguarding and Children’s Mental Health

 These guidelines are designed to:

-- Enable your school to encourage pupils to be aware of their own safety.
+- Enables our school to encourage pupils to be aware of their own safety.

-- To enable your pupils to feel safe at all times in school and in all alternative
+- To enable our pupils to feel safe at all times in school and in all alternative provision placements.

 How KidSafe meets criteria from Ofsted, KCSiE, PSHE, County Lines, RSE, Prevent and

 KidSafe registered schools/settings, with at least one KidSafe trained educator, deliver a variety of age appropriate safeguarding workshops helping pupils to keep themselves safe in a variety of situations.
 Workshops link in with annual bullying and cyber safety/e-safety week and mental health week, when the main messages of the workshop can be re-visited and re-enforced.